fcondori1/bridge-game/README.md

 - As a user, I want a browser-based interface so that I can play the game.
 - As a user, I want there to be an algorithm to randomize the path on the bridge for every game.
-- As a user, I want to be able to see where I place my token so that I can interact with the game.
+- As a user, I want to be able to see where the tile breaks to know where not to go in the path
 - As a user, I want the game to reset so that it gives the option to continue with the next life.
 - As a user, I want a life count to let me know how many turns I have left.